TritonDataCenter/java-manta/README.md

 * `manta.client_encryption` (**MANTA_CLIENT_ENCRYPTION**)
 Boolean indicating if client-side encryption is enabled.
 * `manta.encryption_key_id` (**MANTA_CLIENT_ENCRYPTION_KEY_ID**)
-Unique id of the client-side encryption key being used.
+Unique ID of the client-side encryption key being used.
 It must be in US-ASCII using only printable characters and with no whitespace.
 * `manta.encryption_algorithm` (**MANTA_ENCRYPTION_ALGORITHM**)
 The client-side encryption algorithm used to encrypt and decrypt data.
 Valid